0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 * Once consensus is reached on a block of transactions, execution calls storage via `Storage::SaveTransactions()` to save the block of transactions and permanently record them.
 This will also store the signatures from the validator nodes who agreed on this block of transactions.
 * The in-memory data in “scratchpad” for this block is passed to updated storage and persist the transactions.
 * When the storage is updated, the sequence numbers of all resources modified by each transaction are updated accordingly.
-* Note: The sequence number of an account on the Libra Blockchain increments by one for each committed transaction originating from that account.
+* Note: The sequence number of an account on the Diem Blockchain increments by one for each committed transaction originating from that account.

 ### AC → Storage (ST.4)